jojokarlin/Git_DRI_Jan_2017/gitaction.md

 ## Git Add

-In your working directory in the command line, type:
+In your working directory (GitPractice) in the command line, type:
 `git add gitcheat.md`

 This stages the file to be tracked, and prepares it to be committed.